Joe Scarborough (artist): Career

+He eventually got his big break when Cyril Caplin, a local businessman, offered him £35 a week over the course of two years to paint.
+By the end of the two years, Scarborough had painted around 70-80 paintings.
 The Register of Naive Artists gave Scarborough his works their first showing, in London, but they received a scathing review in The Guardian, and he returned to Sheffield.

 Scarborough's first one-man show lasted for two years at the Attic Cafe near Sheffield's main bus station.
-One-man and mixed exhibitions followed which took the everyday scenes of Yorkshire life from Sheffield to Rotherham to London to San Francisco to Chicago and back to Sheffield.
+Solo and group exhibitions followed, which took the everyday scenes of Yorkshire life from Sheffield to Rotherham to London, to San Francisco to Chicago and back to Sheffield.
+He painted an artwork in the now closed Castle Market which was "30-odd-feet long, eight feet high and weighs three quarters of a tonne".